TULiberalArts/Environmental-Studies/pages/home.md

 feature-image: null
 published: true
 ---
 We equip our students with the tools to understand and address the crucial environmental issues of our time, such as climate change, food access and natural resource consumption.
-Through interdisciplinary coursework that confers strong  social science skills with technical training, our students are trained to analyze multi-faceted problems with a range of analytical tools and  skills.
+Through interdisciplinary coursework that confers strong social science skills with technical training, our students are trained to analyze multi-faceted problems with a range of analytical tools and  skills, including the following:

+   - A global approach
+   - Spatial thinking
+   - An interdisciplinary perspective
+   - Understanding of the complexity of interactions between humans and the environment
+   - Social science research methods, policy analysis, and technical skills
+   - Written, oral and visual communication skills
+   - Geographic Information Systems (GIS) and mapping software

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html